UMass Amherst Libraries Announce Recipients of 2021 Open Education Initiative Grants

-The UMass Amherst Libraries recently announced the recipients of their 2020 Open Education Initiative (OEI) grants.
-Six UMass Amherst instructors received funding to adopt, adapt, or create open educational resources (OER).
-OER are teaching materials released with an open license which allows for their free revision and redistribution.
+The UMass Amherst Libraries recently announced the recipients of their 2021 Open Education Initiative (OEI) grants.
+Three UMass Amherst instructors received funding to adopt, adapt, or create open educational resources (OER).
+OER are teaching materials released with an open license, which allows for their free revision and redistribution with attribution to the creator of the original work.

 The Open Education Initiative at UMass Amherst aims to: